CKevinZ/kuiter/README.md

 # Kuiter

-Kuiter is a very simple GUI app I built to shutdown and log out quickly from XMonad.
+Kuiter is a very simple GUI app I made to shutdown and log out quickly from XMonad.

 To build with dsss: